 The amount can be reduced if the non-resident parent has other children to support or extra costs.
-There are also a number of other circumstances in which may affect the level of maintenance due: for example, if a child spends more than one night a week with the non-resident parent.
+Other circumstances may affect the level of maintenance due, for example, if a child spends more than one night a week with the non-resident parent.

-Families are now expected to make their own private arrangements for child support, however, if this is difficult there are other options available:
+Families are now expected to make their own private arrangements for child support, however, if this is difficult there are other options:

-If you have both been treating a child as if he or she is your own, then the child is treated as a ‘child of the family' and you will have parental responsibility.
+If you have both been treating a child as if he or she is your own, the child is a ‘child of the family' and you will have parental responsibility.

 This means that if you separate, the child might continue to live with either parent, and the other parent could be ordered to pay child maintenance.
 For example, your ex-spouse could ask the court to order you to provide maintenance for your stepchildren and to continue paying for anything you paid for before you divorced such as boarding school fees.
 The court would take into account the ability of the child’s natural parents to provide financial support.